rhyek/nestjs-practical-example/article/article.md

 ## The "D" in SOLID (Dependency Inversion)

-[SOLID](https://en.wikipedia.org/wiki/SOLID) is an acronym for a set of known software design principles, usually related to OOP, that help with making your code maintainable and flexible.
+[SOLID](https://en.wikipedia.org/wiki/SOLID) is an acronym for a set of known software design principles, usually related to [Object-Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming), that help with making your code maintainable and flexible.
 Relevant to this article is the last one: **Dependency Inversion**.
 It talks about keeping relationships between modules or objects abstracted by way of interfaces establishing clear boundaries and hiding away implementations, so that those objects are **loosely coupled**.
 Doing so allows you to change the implementation of any interface without requiring you to alter any code outside it.
 The inversion happens when both the client and provider in the dependent relationship now defer to the interface.
 This [article](https://dzone.com/articles/solid-principles-dependency-inversion-principle) offers a succinct example.

 The principle goes further on to say that the interfaces are defined and owned by the client module (high-level) and the provider (low-level, the dependency) will then strictly adhere to this contract and not the other way around.
 This [article](https://devonblog.com/software-development/solid-violations-in-the-wild-the-dependency-inversion-principle/) offers a great explanation to this concept.